GoogleCloudPlatform/terraform-google-artifact-registry/examples/gar_docker_repo/README.md

-# Docker Repo
+# Artifact Registry - Docker Repo

-This example illustrates how to use the `artifact-registry` module.
+This example illustrates how to use the `artifact-registry` module to create a `DOCKER` format repository to store container images.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs